openxpki/openxpki-config/QUICKSTART.md

 #### Realm Seletion

-Please check the comments in the `webui/default.conf` file regarding the selection of realms by either URL path, virtual hosts or cookies.
+Please check the comments in the `client.d/service/webui/default.yaml` file regarding the selection of realms by either URL path, virtual hosts or cookies.
 You need to adjust this to your backend configuration to be able to reach your realms.

 #### Session Storage

 The default configuration uses a database backend to store the webui session information.
-Please review the section `[session]` and `[session_driver]` in the file `/etc/openxpki/webui/default.conf`.
+Please review the section `session` and in `client.d/service/webui/default.yaml`.
 It is strongly advised to use a dedicated user here with access only to the `frontend_session` table for security reasons.
 You can even put this on a different database as the information is not used by the backend.

 If you have a single node setup, you can switch to the filesystem based driver.